 Once you’ve fleshed out the answers to these questions, you can begin implementing a social impact program and start measuring its impact.

 How can I measure my brand’s success?

 Companies that are required by law or regulation to meet certain social or environmental standards use dedicated software to measure the impact of their sustainability efforts; the impact of most other types of social responsibility are slightly more difficult to measure.
 There are, however, ways to do it.

-Based on Gartner’s recommendations, success can be measured in three different areas: brand equity, employee engagement, and social impact.
+Based on Gartner’s recommendations, success can be measured in three different areas: social impact, brand equity, and employee engagement.

 Measuring the dollar amount of money raised or the number of dedicated volunteer hours per employee is easy enough, but what about measuring the effect of that money or time on the supported causes?
 Keeping track of these things is the first step towards measuring their impact (and can be especially important for reporting purposes), but from there, it’s just as important to reach out to organizations or individuals to get a better idea of how it’s helped.

 There are tools out there that can help measure both the contribution and impact of socially responsible initiatives.
 These tools can even go as far as helping you find a cause, measuring and reporting the results, and providing a social impact score.
 Tools include: